 Using a homemade infused liquor or a syrup (homemade or bought) elevates any classic recipe to something special.
 The best part is that it’s generally easier than it sounds.
 You can learn how to make an infusion in this post.
 And a syrup in this post.

 Step 3 examples

 Another example is to swap out a liquor and add in something you’ve infused.
-My Jungle Bird riff (below) does both with my pineapple-infused rum and uses Aperol instead of Campari (which is traditional).
+My Jungle Bird riff (below) does both with my pineapple-infused rum and uses Aperol instead of Campari.
 (For more on amaro, check out this post.)
-The best thing about making up your own drinks is that you can find a substitute for something you might not love.
-This drink is quickly becoming my favorite summer sipper!
+The best thing about creating your own drinks is that you can find a substitute for something you might not love.
+This drink is quickly becoming my favorite summer sip!

 - 1.5 oz pineapple-infused dark rum (like Havana Club 7)

 - 0.75 oz Aperol